Diversity and Equity

 3.1 This Policy applies to all stakeholders of ANIBT

-Any form of detriment directed at a person for alleging, making or participating in, supporting or resolving a complaint of discrimination, sexual harassment or victimisation; or a person associated with a person who alleges, makes or participates in, supports or resolves a complaint of discrimination, sexual harassment or victimisation.
+Victimization Any form of detriment directed at a person for alleging, making or participating in, supporting or resolving a complaint of discrimination, sexual harassment or victimization; or a person associated with a person who alleges, makes or participates in, supports or resolves a complaint of discrimination, sexual harassment or victimization.

 - Guidelines and Principles

-- ANIBT asserts that staff, students and associates of ANIBT have the right to work, study and interact in a learning and/or work environment that is free from discrimination, harassment and victimisation.
+- ANIBT asserts that staff, students and associates of ANIBT have the right to work, study and interact in a learning and/or work environment that is free from discrimination, harassment and victimiz

 - ANIBT continuously seeks to broaden its student profile to be more diverse and provide support to students from under-represented or disadvantaged groups, in order to facilitate academic success through equivalent opportunities, regardless of students' backgrounds.